• Home

 The Seven Principles of Leave No Trace provide an easily understood framework of minimum impact practices for anyone visiting the outdoors.
 Although Leave No Trace has its roots in backcountry settings, the Principles have been adapted so that they can be applied anywhere — from remote wilderness areas, to local parks and even in your own backyard.
 They also apply to almost every recreational activity.
 Each Principle covers a specific topic and provides detailed information for minimizing impacts.

-Granite Mountain Guides presented the Seven Principles and lead a discussion on how we, as Stewards for our climbing and hiking areas, can implement these principles in our daily life.
+Granite Mountain Guides presented the Seven Principles and led a discussion on how we, as Stewards for our climbing and hiking areas, can implement these principles in our daily life.

 Picture